matteomancini/neurosnippets/workflows/bundle-connectome/README.md

 The scripts `build_bundle_connectome.sh` and `bundle_connectome.sh` allow to quickly reconstructing a structural connectome from  diffusion MRI data but weighted using a different map (in this example, a myelin map) in a bundle-wise fashion.
 An additional script (`run.sh`) shows how to use it on the [MICRA](https://osf.io/z3mkn/ 'MICRA on OSF') dataset.
 More details available in this [post](http://neurosnippets.com/posts/bundle-connectome/#post).

-To run the script, you need the following packages:
+To run the overall script on the example data, you need the following packages:
 * `mrtrix` (`3.0.0`);
 * `fsl` (`6.0`);
 * `freesurfer` (`6.0.0`);